Saudi goals - how Africans have long led the attack

 His 34 league goals in 2018-19 are a record and he finished last season with 21 - enough to see him one ahead of his closest rival, Brazilian Talisca, two better than Ighalo and seven clear of Ronaldo.

-"The general belief here in Morocco is that players who play in these Gulf leagues, which are not seen (to be) as competitive as Europe, should not be called up for the national team," says Moroccan football expert Jalal Bounaour.
+"The general belief here in Morocco is that players who play in these Gulf leagues, which are not seen [to be] as competitive as Europe, should not be called up for the national team," says Moroccan football expert Jalal Bounaour.

-"But with the efforts being made by football authorities in Saudi Arabia, United Arab Emirates and Qatar to promote their league's competitiveness, by targeting quality players in Europe, attitudes are possibly changing.
+"But with the efforts being made by football authorities in Saudi Arabia, the United Arab Emirates and Qatar to promote their league's competitiveness, by targeting quality players in Europe, attitudes are possibly changing.

 "Hamdallah has been outstanding in the last season scoring 21 goals in 26 games, but he has yet to be as efficient with the national team."